-For information on specific credits, see either the Schedule CR instructions (Individuals) or the Tax Credits section of the Form 500 instructions.
+For information on specific credits, see either the Schedule CR instructions (individuals) or the Schedule 500CR Instructions (corporations).

-Exception: There are currently two refundable credits that the PTE may elect to have refunded at the entity level.
+Exception: There are currently 2 refundable credits that the PTE may elect to have refunded at the entity level.
 They are the Motion Picture Production Tax Credits and the Research and Development Expenses Tax Credit.
 If the PTE makes this election, the full amount of the credit(s) will be refunded to the PTE reduced by any outstanding tax assessments.

 State Income Tax Paid: Many states follow the federal tax treatment of pass-through entities and apply income tax to the entity's income only at the owner level.
 Some states, however, may not recognize the federal S corporation election or may otherwise impose an income tax directly on a PTE.
-If the PTE properly paid a direct state income tax, owners who are individuals may qualify to claim the "credit for tax paid to another state" on their Virginia individual income tax returns, based on their proportional shares of the tax paid by the PTE.
+If the PTE properly paid a direct state income tax, owners who are individuals may qualify to claim the "credit for tax paid to another state" on their Schedule OSC submitted with the Virginia individual income tax returns, based on their proportional shares of the tax paid by the PTE.